 Had anyone been there before him, surely, he would have listened to the advice that person had to give.
 But still he had known that it would not be exactly the same way, when he himself would land.

-In the end, Niel Armstrong most likely ended up having to trust others, and having to trust himself, and believing that everything would go well, anyway.
+In the end, Neil Armstrong most likely ended up having to trust others, and having to trust himself, and believing that everything would go well, anyway.

-His curiosity about the unexpected must, for himself, have been extremely important for him to actually succeed.
-On the way there, he learned completely new things.
-He understood the point in learning new things himself.
+Neil Armstrong´s curiosity about the unexpected must, for himself, have been extremely important for him to actually succeed.
+And on the way there, he learned completely new things.
+He knew the point in learning new things himself.

 Neil Armstrong probably even started to think differently after a while.
-That is most likely what happen, if you visit the moon.
+That is most likely what happen, if we visit the moon.

 That Armstrong even dared…